LeahPrice/rcppsmc/README.md

 [Sequential Monte Carlo Template Classes](https://www.jstatsoft.org/article/view/v030i06/‎) by Johansen (Journal of Statistical Software, 2009, v30, i6).

-At present, two additional examples have been added, and the first example from the JSS paper has been extended.
+At present, four additional examples have been added, and the first example from the JSS paper has been extended.
 Further integration and extensions are planned.